sumo-digital-academy/cs_portfolio/cv-a.markdown

 ---

 ## Professional Summary
 As a recent computer science graduate, I bring a robust skill set in software development, algorithms, and data structures.
-My academic background has equipped me with a solid foundation in programming languages such as Java, Python, and C++, and I have successfully applied these skills to various projects throughout my coursework.
+My academic background has equipped me with a solid foundation in programming languages such as Java, Python, and <span class="text-highlight">C++</span>, and I have successfully applied these skills to various projects throughout my coursework.

 I am particularly adept at problem-solving and possess a keen analytical mindset.
-My dedication to learning and staying abreast of the latest industry trends is evident in my commitment to continuous improvement.
+My dedication to learning and staying on top of of the latest industry trends is evident in my engagement with <span class="text-highlight">portfolio projects</span> outside of my degree.
 With a passion for technology and a drive to contribute to innovative solutions, I am eager to apply my knowledge and skills in a dynamic professional setting.

-I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of computer science.
+I am confident in my ability to adapt quickly, collaborate effectively, and make meaningful contributions to any team or project in the field of game development.

 <div class="annotate-highlight">
 This is a brief summmary of a possible CV.
 A more detailed CV could be linked to on a different site.
 Alternatively, the text could say that a more detailed CV is available on request.